Urvashitirthani/Pythonlearn/README.md

 n = int(input("Enter a number: "))
 print("Factorial of", n, "is", factorial(n))

-Example Output:

-Enter a number: 5
-Factorial of 5 is 120

 ---

-## Task 2 – Math Module Operations
+Task 2: Math Module Calculations

-This script asks the user to enter a number (integer or float), then uses Python’s math module to calculate:
+This script prompts the user to enter a number and calculates:

-The square root
+Square root (math.sqrt)

-The natural logarithm
+Natural logarithm (math.log)

-The sine of the number (in radians)
+Sine of the number in radians (math.sin)

-The results are displayed with appropriate labels.
+Example

+Enter a number: 9
+Square root : 3.0
+Logarithms : 2.1972245773362196
+Sine : 0.4121184852417566

-Code Overview:
+Code

 import math